luker983/nsa-codebreaker-2019/task5/README.md

 jason--vhost-10@terrortime.app:0m9wCBDpSrjOIl
 ```

+**Note**: Burp cannot proxy XMPP, so this login attempt will fail even though the credentials are correct.

 Great!
 We could make our own token requests if we wanted and experiment with different combinations of usernames and secrets and might find an exploit, but let's keep following the token for now.
 What does the reponse look like?

 ![Response](images/response.png)

 It's pretty much just the token and expiration date.
 Not too interesting.
 So now that token should be sent with the XMPP session request to the chat server in order to authenticate a user.
 Let's take a look at that `auth_verify,pyc` file to figure out how the XMPP server handles authentication.

 `.pyc` files are compiled Python, so we should probably decompile it if we can using a tool like [uncompyle](https://pypi.org/project/uncompyle6/). `uncompyle6 auth_verify.pyc` reveals the authentication code.
 It takes in a token and an authenication server to verify that the token is correct.
 See anything weird here?
 Wouldn't a verification tool need to know the user it's verifying??
 Apparently not.